 Forest Schools originated from Scandinavia when a retired Swedish soldier taught children about the natural environment through stories, songs and hands-on skills.
 The practice is still used by schools in Europe where preschool children head to forests, creeks, rivers and practise skills like lighting fires, gardening, preparing food and climb.

-The schools typically have no set curriculum nor lesson plans, with children deciding what they wish to do or where they would like to explore.
+The Forest Schools typically have no set curriculum nor lesson plans, with children deciding what they wish to do or where they would like to explore.
 Through such experiences, children have been observed to increase language skills, participate more actively in class and gained better knowledge of their surroundings.

-The Forest School education places emphasis on personal, socio-emotional development and technical skills development.
+Forest Schools in Singapore places emphasis on personal, socio-emotional development and technical skills development.

 1. Forest School Singapore

 The pioneer in the scene is Forest School Singapore.
 Founded by Coach Darren, an avid lover of the Forest School ideology, who is certified by Archimedes Forest School, Forest School has been conducting programmes in the Bukit Timah nature reserve.
 It also runs holiday programmes and has training workshops for practitioners keen to learn more about Forest School.